medale/spark-mail-docker/DockerHubDescription.md

 > ...
 ```

-# Running Spark with minimum logging and kryo serialization
+# Running Spark with kryo serialization

 ```
 (if you are not in /root, cd /root)